-Understanding Your Legal Protections: Unfair treatment based on breastfeeding (for example, firing, punishing, or harassing you because you are breastfeeding or expressing milk at work) is illegal under the Pregnancy Discrimination Act, which applies to employers that have 15 or more employees.
-State laws may provide additional protections (for example, if you work for a small employer).
+Understanding Your Legal Protections: Under a Kentucky law6 that applies to employers with 8 or more employees, it is unlawful to discriminate against someone on the basis of sex, pregnancy, childbirth, or medical conditions related to pregnancy, including lactation.
+Unfair treatment based on breastfeeding (for example, firing, punishing, or harassing you because you are breastfeeding or expressing milk at work) is also illegal under the Pregnancy Discrimination Act, which applies to employers that have 15 or more employees.

 Questions?
-Call our free national legal hotlines: Center for WorkLife Law at (415) 703-8276 A Better Balance at (833) 633-3222
+Call our free national legal hotlines: Center for WorkLife Law at (415) 703-8276 A Better Balance at (212) 430-5982